jeffcorpuz/scripts/fun/wholesomify/README.md

    terraform plan
    ```

-3. Apply the Terraform configuration to create the Lambda function and IAM role.
+3. Apply the Terraform configuration to create the Lambda function, IAM role, and, optionally, the CloudWatch Events rule.

    ```bash
    terraform apply